dschopf/plasma-applet-qalculate/README.md

 # Packages required

-Here is an incomplete list of build dependencies for the qalculate plasma applet:
+Here is a list of build dependencies for the qalculate plasma applet:

-## Ubunutu
+## Ubuntu
 Install the following packages (tested on Kubuntu 18.04 LTS):
 * cmake
 * g++